Nirav Modi Ad’s – Good Enough?

 This is one of the better ads of the brand, where the model is portrayed to be a girl next door, with minimalistic makeup and dressing.
 However, the intensity of the light falling on the neck is taking attention away from the earring and possibly also the neckpiece, rather than to it.

 Making the girl look beautiful would work only if, at the same time, the object being advertised was being highlighted to the same extent.
-Of course the brand name in bold red does not fail to make the bypasser register and connect the ad and the brand, but independently, a bit softer light may have worked wonders, even if at the same angle.
+Of course the brand name in bold red does not fail to make the bypasses register and connect the ad and the brand, but independently, a bit softer light may have worked wonders, even if at the same angle.

 The pose captured here is perhaps intended to be sensual, with the model shown with outstretched neck and arms but the angle is incorrect.
-From the back, the effectiveness of the sensuality gets dimmed and there is no focus on the jewellery.
+From the back, the effectiveness of the sensuality gets dimmed and there is no focus on the jewelry.
 The punchline, A Promise set in diamonds, fails to be conveyed through this particular shot.

 Here, we see the model travelling in a posh car, with a play of light being reflected in the window glass, consistent with the first ad, where you see a similar play of light with raindrops.
 However, the model’s expressions fail to justify her looking down through the window, instead of outside.
 If one is looking down, you would expect a hint of curiosity on the face, but the forehead shows not the slightest crease.